IndiraYellapragada/vehiclesRegressionModel/README.md

 **4. Evaluation:**

 The model's performance is evaluated using metrics like Mean Squared Error.
 The best performing models are identified.

 **5. Deployment:**

-Linear Reression without intercept shows that manufacturer, odometer and type of the car are most important features that determine the price.
+* Linear Reression without intercept shows that manufacturer, odometer and type of the car are most important features that determine the price.
-Ridge model shows age^2,model,state,type are the important features deciding the price of used car Lasso Model Shows that Odometer, odometer^2 and age are the important features that impact the price of used car SEquential Selection model indicates that odometer and age are the important features for price determination
+* Ridge model shows age^2,model,state,type are the important features deciding the price of used car.
+* Lasso Model Shows that Odometer, odometer^2 and age are the important features that impact the price of used car.
+* SEquential Selection model indicates that odometer and age are the important features for price determination